SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 - Creating a plan for the Sprint[ScumEvents,Sprint], the Sprint Backlog;[ScrumTeam,Developers,Accountable]
 - Instilling quality by adhering to a Definition of Done[ScrumArtefact,Increment,Commitment,DefinitionOfDone];[ScrumTeam,Developers,Accountable]
-- Adapting[ScrumPillars,Adaption] their plan each day toward the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal]; and,[ScrumTeam,Developers,Accountable]
+- Adapting[ScrumPillars,Adaptation] their plan each day toward the Sprint Goal[ScrumArtefact,SprintBacklog,Commitment,SprintGoal]; and,[ScrumTeam,Developers,Accountable]
 - Holding each other accountable as professionals.[ScrumTeam,Developers,Accountable]

 ## Product Owner[ScrumTeam,ProductOwner]